rabbitmq/rabbitmq-website/site/priority.md

 support up to 10.
 It does not define how messages without a priority property are treated.

-In contrast to the AMQP 0-9-1 spec, by default, RabbitMQ classic queues do not support priorities.
+By default, RabbitMQ classic queues do not support priorities.
 When creating priority queues, a maximum priority can be chosen as you see fit.
 When choosing a priority value, the following factors need to be considered: